alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/10-configuring-kubectl.md

 # Configuring kubectl for Remote Access

 In this lab you will generate a kubeconfig file for the `kubectl` command line utility based on the `admin` user credentials.
+Also, in this lab we are going to show how to provide remote access to the Kubernetes cluster:

+- First, configure access to the Kubernetes API from the baremetal server.
+Remember that it is able to reach the virtual network and any virtual resource since it hosts them.
+- Second, in case there is no way to provide ssh access to the baremetal server to your users, it is shown how to configure the baremetal server to forward external Kuberentes API requests to the internal load balancer VM.
+Note that there is not direct connectivity between external resources to the baremetal server

 > Run the commands in this lab from the same directory used to generate the admin client certificates.

-# Remote Acces from the baremetal server
+# Remote Access from the baremetal server (host)

+Connect to the baremetal server.

 ## The Admin Kubernetes Configuration File